AeN-R-Workshop/7-GitHub/README.md

 **Part 3: Suggesting changes to someone else's repository**

+There might be times that you want to suggest updates to a repository that you are not assigned to.
+Perhaps you have been using a script that someone else has developed, but it doesn't work on your data.
+Maybe there is a mistake, or perhaps you want to make improvements to the script.
+Let's look at how this works.

 To avoid confusion, please don't start this part until you are certain that the person whose repository you are forking has also completed part 2 step 7.

   1. In the top right of the repo you want to make a copy of, select 'Fork'.
 Fork the repository to your personal account - don't worry, you will be able to delete it later.
 This creates a copy of the repository on your personal page.
 You should be automatically redirected to the forked repo on GitHub - notice that it says this in the top left of the page.
+By default, 'forking' will copy only the main branch, which should be production ready.

   2. Clone this forked repository so you can work on it locally.